peterdonnellb/Oba-Rise-of-Kingdoms/README.md

 - Over a dozen technologies and four world wonders.
 - City management, unit production, and tactical combat.
 - Multiple game modes: Conquest, Sands of Time, Oba (all tribes, hard AI), and Custom.
-- Persistent saving and loading.
+- Persistent saving and loading with auto-save every 3 turns.

 ---